An Introduction to Speaking

 Drills and Dialogues

-Why use drills and dialogues?
+Why use drills and

 The Audio-Lingual Method stressed mimicry and included in its methodology drills and dialogues.
 For a number of years, both were commonly used in many language learning classrooms.
 More recently, though, many instructors have come to think of drills and dialogues less favorably, claiming that both are rather mechanical and uncommunicative.
 Nevertheless, drills and dialogues do have a place in language learning in that they can be used to prepare students for more communicative practice.

-Drills and dialogues may be used for the purpose of developing vocabulary, skills, grammar, or pronunciation skills.
-In this chapter we will only address vocabulary and skill development.
+Drills and dialogues may be used for the purpose of

 Drills